-Temperature "Pick Points" (white arrows Figure 8.8.3.34) can placed by selecting the report the temperature mask within any desired view pane.
+Temperature "Pick Points" (white arrows Figure 8.8.3.34) can placed by selecting the rick icon and clicking locations in the temperature mask within any desired view pane.
 The pick point will report the temperature of the selected pixel.
 There is no limit to the number of points allowed.